-Microsoft Frontpage was a popular WYSIWYG editor used to build websites in a visual way.
+Microsoft Frontpage was a popular WYSIWYG editor used to build websites visually, eliminating the need to know HTML and CSS.
 The editor suffered from problems causing the design not to look as expected, and it also did not follow the web standards, which made it very difficult to get the same result in all browsers.

 Most professionals code by hand using basic text editors such as Notepad++, Gedit, or IDEs like Eclipse.
-The WYSIWYG editor is mostly aimed at hobbyist, or people creating small personal websites.
+The WYSIWYG editor is mostly aimed at hobbyist and people creating small personal websites.

-Content Management Systems (CMS) has provided a better solution than the traditional WYSIWYG editor, and they generally work without the need to know coding.
-The design can easily be customized with themes, and by uploading custom images to be used as backgrounds or decorations.
+Today, Content Management Systems (CMS) provides a better solution than traditional WYSIWYG editors, also eliminating the requirement or need to know coding.
+The design of a site can easily be customized, either by using themes, or by changing the default theme of the CMS.

 What happened to Frontpage?